-Living in Southern California means easy access to Vegas.
+Living in Southern California means easy access to Las Vegas.
 Maybe too easy.
 Everyone goes and you hear about it far too often, mostly by way of the trite phrase “What happens in Vegas stays in Vegas,” which is untrue in many instances, especially if you’re talking about The Herp.
 But with our upcoming move to Ohio, I’ll have far fewer opportunities to visit America’s mecca of crushed dreams.
-So I took my last (for now) one-night guys’ trip to Vegas.
+So I took my last (for now) one-night guys’ trip to Vegas and found some pretty cool things to do alone.

 First things first: The guys’ trip turned into a guy trip.
 My longtime friend was unable to get a seat on a standby flight from Austin.
 And no one else I asked could (i.e. wanted to) go, which was fine.
 Years prior to taking trips and kiss selfies with my wife, I was a frequent solo traveler.
 So I can be alone and not feel as if people are staring at me when eating in a restaurant or drinking myself silly at a bar where nobody knows my name.